Gman-Superfly/AKIRA/foundations/CONSERVATION_OF_ACTION.md

 │                                                                         │
-│  STATUS: STORED heresies, not created by model                       │ │  PERSISTENCE: Permanent, in every inference                          │ │  DETECTABILITY: Hard — looks like real patterns                      │ │                                                                         │
+│  STATUS: STORED heresies, not created by model                       │ │  PERSISTENCE: Permanent, in every inference                          │ │  DETECTABILITY: Hard, looks like real patterns                       │ │                                                                         │
 │  ─────────────────────────────────────────────────────────────────────  │
 │                                                                         │